Click to hear an audio recording of this post

 3. Chat transcripts

-Often overlooked by many businesses, chat transcripts are extremely valuable resources for understanding your customers.
+Often overlooked by many businesses, chat transcripts are extremely valuable resources for gaining insights into your customers.

 If you have a chat feature on your website, go through the chat transcripts and review what customers have previously asked.